pgmccann/sql-novice-survey/_episodes/01-select.md

 We will only look at a handful of queries, but that handful accounts for most of what scientists do.

-Before we get into the data and using SQLite to select the data,

 The tables below show the database we will use in our examples:

 <div class="row">